 A single-vehicle accident can cause severe injuries and fatalities.
 Accident victims could be entitled to compensation for their injuries and damages, even though only one vehicle was involved in the crash.
 The first step in recovering compensation for a car crash is to file a claim against the at-fault driver.

-The Baltimore personal injury attorneys of William G. Kolodner Personal Injury Lawyers have over 80 years of combined experience handling car accident cases.
+The Baltimore personal injury attorneys of WGK Personal Injury Lawyers have over 80 years of combined experience handling car accident cases.
 We are a family-owned law firm in Baltimore, Maryland.
 Three generations of our lawyers have helped car accident victims in Baltimore County.